greenelab/covid19-review/content/95-ismms-himc-appendix.md

 #### Limitations

-While this group’s report generally confirms some of the major findings of a more extensive study, published in early February 2020, [@doi:ggjfnn], there are limitations that should be taken into account.
+While this group’s report generally confirms some of the major findings of a more extensive study, published in early February 2020, [@doi:10/ggjfnn], there are limitations that should be taken into account.
 First, the number of patients enrolled is relatively small; second, interpretation of these data would benefit from inclusion of information about study